InfiMed-ORBIT: Aligning LLMs on Open-Ended Complex Tasks via Rubric-Based Incremental Training: ORBIT Framework

 \section{ORBIT Framework}

-\textbf{Problem setup} Given a clinical case in realistic world, whether in chat format or in outpatient chart format, ORBIT will turn it into practical RL training data.
-Using multi-level filtering strategies, the system produces a final $<dialogue,rubrics>$ pair that is fed into RL to optimize the policy gradient of the base LLM.
-Basically it follows three steps: \ref{subsec:dialogue_qa_sim} Dialogue QA simulation; \ref{rubrics generator} Rubrics Generator with In-Context Learning; \ref{rubric_rl} Rubrics-Based Reinforcement Learning.
+\textbf{Problem Setup.} Given a realistic clinical case, either in the chat format or in the outpatient chart format, ORBIT converts it into practical RL training data.
+Using multi-level filtering strategies, the system produces a final pair of $\langle \text{dialogue}, \text{rubrics} \rangle$ that is fed into RL to update the policy of the base LLM.
+The pipeline comprises three stages: dialogue QA simulation (\S\ref{subsec:dialogue_qa_sim}), rubric generation with in-context learning (\S\ref{rubrics generator}) and rubric-guided RL (\S\ref{rubric_rl}).